HECO: Fully Homomorphic Encryption Compiler: Introduction

-\paragraph{Automated Mapping to Efficient FHE} We expand the FHE compilation chain with support for the automatic transformation of high-level programs to FHE's unique programming paradigm.
+\paragraph{Automated Mapping to Efficient FHE} \oursystem supports the automatic transformation of high-level programs to FHE's unique programming paradigm.
 Experts spend significant time considering \emph{how} to best express an application in the FHE paradigm, only considering the other aspects once the program is \emph{efficiently} expressible using native FHE operations.
-Existing tools, in contrast, nearly universally disregard this arguably most important phase of the FHE development process.
+Existing tools, in contrast, typically disregard this arguably most important phase of the FHE development process.

-In \oursystem, developers are able to express their algorithms conveniently in the standard imperative paradigm, making use of, e.g., loops that access and manipulate vector elements by accessing individual elements.
+In \oursystem, developers can express their algorithms conveniently in the standard imperative paradigm, e.g., using loops that access/modify individual vector elements.
 However, such programs do not align well with the restricted set of operations offered by \ac{fhe} schemes, requiring the compiler to translate and restructure the application.
-We specifically focus on transformations targeting the \ac{simd} parallelism present in most modern schemes, which allows one to \emph{batch} many (usually $2^{13}-2^{16}$) different values into a single ciphertext and compute over all elements simultaneously.
+We focus on transformations targeting the \ac{simd} parallelism of most modern schemes, which allows one to \emph{batch} many (usually, $2^{13}-2^{16}$) different values into a single ciphertext and compute over all simultaneously.
 Batching is used by experts to drastically reduce ciphertext expansion and computational overhead, frequently improving runtimes by several orders of magnitude when compared to naive implementations.

-While it is arguably the single most important optimization for many applications, unlocking the performance potential of batching is currently restricted to experts with significant expertise and experience in writing FHE applications.
-Existing algorithms must be translated to ones expressed solely as SIMD operations and \emph{rotations}, as the only natively supported data movements in FHE are cyclical rotations of the elements inside a ciphertext.
+While it is arguably the single most important optimization for many applications, unlocking its performance potential currently requires significant expertise and experience in writing FHE applications.
+Because these schemes do not offer the data movements operations (e.g., scatter/gather/permute) usually present in the context of vector operations, existing approaches from the traditional compiler literature do not translate well.
+Specifically, FHE only natively supports element-wise SIMD operations and cyclical rotations of the elements inside a ciphertext and existing algorithms must be transformed dramatically in order to be expressed solely from these operations.
+We devise a series of transformations and optimizations that can translate batching-amenable programs to fully exploit SIMD operations while minimizing the need for data movement (c.f. \Cref{design}).